Considering what happened to Dallas, no matter how deserved proves Luck is just as capable.

 Barin Welachin from Jennifer Fallon's Second Son's trilogy served the Lion of Senet (the world's foremost ruler and religious nut) in this capacity.
 The protagonist, Dirk, has at one point to talk with him and, as part of the facade he has to put up, feins interest in the man's work.
 Barin is delighted to be able to share the joys of his craft to someone truly able to understand and appreciate it (Dirk was trained as a healer and had an, unwarranted, reputation as The Butcher of Elcast).
 The right hand woman of the corrupt and murderous (and dominant) segment of the church, Ella Goen, was also one of these.

-Venus in Furs has a character that borders on this, though with lots of S&M overtones and more psychology-heavy.
+Venus in Furs has a character that borders on this, though with lots of fetishistic overtones and more psychology-heavy.
+The author of this novel, Leopold Sacher-Masoch, is the inspiration for the word "masochism."

 A minor, unnamed character in the pre-reviz Magic: The Gathering novel Shattered Chains tortures Rakel in many horrific ways—but he's not sadistic at all.
 To him, it's just a job.
 This, Rakel thinks, is worse than if he enjoyed it.
 To say nothing that they don't even want any information—a political enemy of hers just wants her to suffer before her execution.